me1ting/evernote-markdown-win-theme/README.md

 ## edit evernote.exe

-Close evernote, backup it, and use a hex editor (such as [UltraEdit](https://www.ultraedit.com/)) to replace
+Close evernote, backup it, and use a hex editor (such as [UltraEdit](https://www.ultraedit.com/), [hexreplace](https://github.com/hyboxu/hexreplace) is a lighter tool) to replace

 `68007400740070003A002F002F006C006F00610064006D00610072006B0064006F0077006E002F0000000000`